Young Artists Program

 Producing their own concert

 In today's musical landscape, playing well is not enough to make a mark.
-Learning to play the instrument well is rightly the focus of most music education programs.

 Sounds Promising guides students through the process of producing their own concert from start to finish.
 This includes selecting repertoire, making programs, developing their public speaking skills, promoting the event, and more.
 This gives students crucial entrepreneurial experience, leading them to think bigger about what their contributions to cultural life can be.